-Modern-day visitors to the Black Sea port of Constanța must be a little confused by the city’s obvious embrace of the Roman poet Ovid (43 BC – 17 AD).
+Modern-day visitors to the Black Sea port of Constanța must be a little confused by the city’s enthusiastic embrace of the Roman poet Ovid (43 BC – 17 AD).
 There’s a big statue of him in the center of the old town, standing on a square called, appropriately enough, Ovid Square (Piața Ovidiu).

 After all, Rome is more than 2000 km (1200 miles) away by land (though arguably easier to get to by water).
 Maybe Romanians just have a thing for Latin poetry?

 What’s not a mystery, though, is that Ovid really didn’t like Tomis.
-If modern-day Constanța is head-over-heels smitten with the poet, it’s safe to say that this was definitely a case of unrequited love.
+If modern-day Constanța is head-over-heels smitten with the poet, it’s safe to say this was definitely a case of unrequited love.

 "I’m here, abandoned, on the furthest shores of the world, where the buried earth carries perpetual snowfall.
 No fields bear fruit, or sweet grapes, here, no willows green the banks, no oaks the hills.
-Nor can you celebrate the sea rather than the land, the sunless waters ever heaving with the winds’ madness .
+Nor can you celebrate the sea rather than the land, the sunless waters ever heaving with the winds’ madness ...

 Wherever you look are uncultivated levels, and the vast plains that no one owns.
 A dreadful enemy’s near to left and right, terrifying us on all sides with fear of our neighbors.
 One side expects to feel the Bistonian spears, the other arrows from Sarmatian hands."

 “Andrys built this funerary monument, carved skillfully, for his deceased wife, Kyrille, to remember her outstanding wisdom she had in marriage and in life.
 Devout deed was done only by the burial because he knows that the memory of those who were before is flourishing for the mortals remaining.
-Also he understood that time destroys everything, but retains this: the glory of the living and the virtue of those who are dead.”
+Also he understood that time destroys everything but retains this: the glory of the living and the virtue of those who are dead.”

 Romanian independence gave the city a new lease on life.
 A freshly minted and rapidly growing country needed a bustling port, and Constanța quickly amassed wealth, population, and influence.
 The historic core is filled with the resplendent mansions and buildings built during this period – many of which today stand empty and dilapidated, awaiting new owners and new reasons to exist.
-The most famous of these is the former seafront casino (see photo), which in its early-20th-century heyday attracted royals and the moneyed classes from around Europe.
+The most famous of these is the former seafront casino (see photo), which in its early-20th-century heyday attracted royals and the moneyed classes from all around Europe.